gregnordin/notes_to_self/Blender/notes-Blender_workflow.md

                 filename = os.path.join(os.path.dirname(bpy.data.filepath), "my_file.py")
                 exec(compile(open(filename).read(), filename, 'exec'))

+        - Now you have a nearly blank Blender file with just this short python script.
     - In VS Code:
-        - Create new python file `my_file.py` in the same directory as `my_file.blend`.
+        - Create a new python file `my_file.py` in the same directory as `my_file.blend`.
-        - Paste following code into python file:
+        - Paste the following code into python file:

                 import bpy
                 from math import pi